 Finding accommodation in South Korea

-Expats who aren't assigned accommodation by their employers are often shocked at the high rental prices in South Korea.
+Expats who aren’t assigned accommodation by their employer are often shocked at the high rental prices in South Korea.
 The best way to find a rental is to search online property portals, expat discussion groups and social media groups listing properties.

 Useful links